xiix0/scam/README.md

-You will be run over by a bus.
+You have a strong desire for a home and your family interests come first.